 National Theatre: Discounts available on some midweek matinees.
 Olivier and Lyttelton productions are £52 and £39, reduced by £20, Travelex productions tickets priced at £35 or more are reduced by £10 and Dorfman productions have £30 tickets available.

 Gym, swimming and exercise classes: Check out your local leisure centre for off-peak or 60 plus discounts.
+Most local authorities offer free swimming to people aged 60 or over.

 Saving: An annual membership costs £35, so you would need to be a lifetime member for just over 13 years to make this cost efficient.